 We have a proven track record of sourcing, acquiring, developing and managing properties leased to U.S. Government agencies.
-Our team has been responsible for the acquisition of over 3.0 million square feet of GSA-leased properties and the development of approximately 1.0 million square feet of GSA-leased properties.
+Our team has over two decades of exclusive focus on acquiring U.S. Government leased assets, and over 30 years of experience developing nearly five million square feet of build-to-suit construction.

 Our multidisciplinary team possesses complementary skills and experience.
 Our professionals have developed long-term relationships across the commercial real estate industry, including at all levels of the GSA and at numerous government agencies.
 We leverage our experience and relationships to identify investment opportunities and to execute our strategy.

-Mr. Trimble is the Chief Executive Officer, President and a member of the Board of Directors of Easterly Government Properties.
+Darrell Crate is the Chief Executive Officer and a member of the Board of Directors of Easterly Government Properties.